 - Ensures compliance with National, State and Local Government requirements for the legal and safe operation of the services provided by those undertaking the Accreditation Program.

 - Is owned by the industry associations involved in its development and application.

 - Is administered within approved guidelines by each Industry Association involved, for its membership, at prices it sets.

 - Establishes a list of requirements that are initially self-assessed with acknowledgment of responsibility for the listed requirements.

 - Indicates how the requirements are met or that they are not required.

 - Is economical to apply.

-- Is backed up by an acceptable and open audit process that has a right of appeal.
+- Is backed up by an acceptable and open assessment process that has a right of appeal.